JasperE84/PyFusionSolarDataRelay/README.md

-# Huawei FusionSolar Kiosk API to InfluxDB, MQTT and PVOutput relay
+# Huawei FusionSolar Kiosk to InfluxDB, MQTT, PVOutput and Home Assistant relay
 This is a python project intended to fetch data from the **Huawei FusionSolar** public **kiosk** and relay it to **InfluxDB** and/or **PVOutput.org** and/or **MQTT** and/or **Home Assistant (hass)**.

 Additionally this project can also fetch and relay grid usage data from the Dutch meetdata.nl API provider by **Kenter**.